Artists & Artisans

 Career

 Born in Morocco in 1921, Yvonne Canu traveled to Paris in order to study at the reputable École des Arts Decoratifs.
 Following the First World War, she entered the circle of the French-Japanese painter Tsuguharu Foujita and the Impressionist Élisée Maclet, both of whom had a profound influence on the development of her style.
+Canu's work mainly consisted of landscape paintings featuring coastal and harbor scenes.
 She not only experimented with the impressionist style, but also Cubism early in her career when she studied alongside Ossip Zadkine at the Academie de la Grand Chaumiere.
 However, it would be the great Georges Seurat who had the most significant impact on her artistic aesthetic.
-She exhibited extensively in the second half of the 20th century, remaining devoted to Pointillism until her death in 2008.
+She The French painter exhibited extensively in the second half of the 20th century, remaining devoted to Pointillism until her death in 2008.